 The introduction of the new Primary Curriculum has meant that we can re-shape our planning and timetabling to best suit the needs of our pupils.
 We have been working hard to plan new topics and some of the main changes are listed below.

 New History and Geography topics have been designed around a key question which we use to assess the children at the beginning and end of each unit.
-In Year 4 for example, children will consider the question ‘In which era/civilisation would you have preferred to break the law?’
-Throughout their topic, they will explore crime and punishment across the ages in order to make an informed choice.

 It is hoped that by answering their BIG question, children can not only use what they know to explain their choice but also flex their Literacy muscles by applying key skills.